pagkly/Zed/Investopedia3/A Look at the Types of Exchange Traded Products (ETPs).md

 A Look at the Types of Exchange Traded Products (ETPs)
 ## What Is an Exchange Traded Product (ETP)?

-Exchange-traded products (ETPs) are types of securities that track [underlying securities](https://www.investopedia.com/terms/u/underlying-security.asp), an index, or other [financial instruments](https://www.investopedia.com/terms/f/financialinstrument.asp).
+Exchange-traded products (ETPs) are types of securities that track [[underlying securities]](https://www.investopedia.com/terms/u/underlying-security.asp), an index, or other [[financial instruments]](https://www.investopedia.com/terms/f/financialinstrument.asp).
 ETPs trade on exchanges similar to stocks meaning their prices can fluctuate from day-to-day and intraday.
 However, the prices of ETPs are derived from the underlying investments that they track.

 ### Key Takeaways